 - Wall mount saves floor space in small or cramped workshops

-- Dual-voltage motor can be connected to 120-volt or 240-volt systems
+- The dual-voltage motor can be connected to 120-volt or 240-volt systems

 - Safety on/off switch to prevent accidental misuse or activation